-- Failure to attend a departmental detention may trigger an after school detention.
-It is the responsibility of the department to follow it up and deal with it by contacting home. - Should a department need to refer a pupil to an after school detention this must be done via the Curriculum Leader. - A department which wishes to put multiple numbers of pupils into a homework/coursework catch up detention should use administration support to issue the paperwork and staff it themselves.
+Failure to attend a departmental detention may trigger an after-school detention.
+It is the responsibility of the department to follow it up and deal with it by contacting home.

+Should a department need to refer a pupil to an after-school detention this must be done via the detention wizard.